binaryholdings/tenderseed/README.md

 To view your node id (you will need this for other nodes to connect), invoke the `show-node-id` command.

-> The first run of tenderseed will generate a node key if one does not exist.
+> The first run of Tenderseed will generate a node key if one does not exist.

 ```shell
 $ tenderseed show-node-id